My history of the Bermuda Railway has been published

-In Bermuda, The Bermuda Railway will be available for $35 from bookshops such as The Bermuda Bookshop and The Bookmart.
+In Bermuda, The Bermuda Railway is available for $35 from bookshops such as The Bermuda Bookshop and The Bookmart.
 Outside the country, however, the National Museum does not distribute its publications to retailers.

 Nonetheless, you can order my book, and all of the Museum’s extensive publications list, directly from the Museum through its website (nmb.bm/shop/).
 As well, the Bookmart (www.bookmart.bm) will ship books overseas.
 (I must warn you that in either case shipping costs are likely to be high.)

 If you are in Bermuda, you can consult a copy at the Bermuda National Library (www.bnl.bm) on Queen Street.